LaxarJS/laxar/docs/manuals/writing_pages.md

 }
 ```

-Now let us assume the html file of `popups/layout_one` looks like this:
+Now let us assume the HTML file of `popups/layout_one` looks like this:

 <a name="example_2"></a>
 ```HTML